About LaSalle County

 Marketing Committee- provide programs on a local level that will increase our member’s net income, offer educational and informational programs, and maintain good working relationships with affiliated companies and commodity groups.

 Membership Committee - organizes programs and activities aimed at maintaining and increasing membership in LaSalle County.

 Young Leaders Committee- provide opportunities for leadership development by enabling young people(ages 18-35) to participate in Farm Bureau programs so they are able to contribute to the overall effectiveness of the organization.

 Prime Timers- provides programs/activities for members 55 years and over which are informational, health-related and social in nature and enhance the quality of life for older members.

 ViewPoint Committee- provides an opportunity for LaSalle County Farm Bureau members to offer input concerning policy development at the local, state, and national levels.

 FBACT- is a program that helps you take back the influence in Washington, Springfield, and even your own backyard.

-LCFB President, Monty Whipple, is accepting this year's award for all of the hard work the committees have done in the past year.
+LCFB Past President, Monty Whipple, is accepting that years award for all of the hard work the committees have done in the past year.